 Pittsburgh has been reinventing itself since the collapse of the steel industry.

-Unlike other Rust Belt cities, abandoned factories and warehouses don’t define the city.
+Unlike other Rust Belt cities, abandoned factories and warehouses don’t define us.
 Instead, they’ve become part of the redevelopment process.

 In recent years, emerging industries, like tech, have given new life to old buildings.
 Google kicked things off when they moved in the old Nabisco Factory (now known as Bakery Square) in the East End.
 Now, neighborhoods and buildings across the city are being reimagined.